SamehEtman/SOLID-Principles-JS/Single Responsibility/ReadMe.md

 # Definition :
-A class should have only one reason to change.
+Every module, class or function should have only one reason to change.

 # Problem statement :
 Say we need to make class **Journal** and we need to have the ability to add or remove journals to it , then we need a way or a method to write and read the content of this journal to the hard disk.